world-direct/extrusion-panel-plugin/README.md

-# Simple React Panel

-This is just a stub to show how to create a basic visualization plugin

-To work with this plugin run:
+# Extrusion panel

+The Extrusion panel plugin allows to extrude geometries provided as [GeoJSON](https://tools.ietf.org/html/rfc7946).

+## Build

+### Development build

+To build the plugin for the use in the development:
 ```
 yarn dev
 ```

-or
+This will run linting tools and apply prettier fix.

+In addition you can use the following to get an index.html which can be used for stand-alone testing:
 ```
 yarn watch
 ```

-This will run linting tools and apply prettier fix.
+### Production build

-To build the plugin run:
+To build the plugin for the use in production:
 ```
 yarn build
 ```